 - 5.01 The Employer shall contribute the amount specified in Article 3:00 to the Millwrights Local 1460 Pension Trust Fund for all hours EARNED by employees covered by this Agreement.
-All monies so accrued during a calendar month must be received at Millwrights Local 1460's offices no later than the fifteenth (15th) day of the month following.
+All monies so accrued during a calendar month must be received via EFT, at the designated administrative offices for Millwrights Local 1460, as remittances for the Pension Trust Fund, no later than the fifteenth (15th) day of the month following.
 All pension contributions remitted for apprentices will be at 75% of the amount specified in Article 3.00. - 5.02 The Employer's liability to the Millwrights Pension Trust Fund of Alberta (Edmonton) or to any beneficiary or prospective beneficiary shall be strictly limited to remittance of the contributions in the amount and the manner, and at the times set out herein. - 5.03 The above-mentioned Pension Trust Funds shall be equally and jointly trusteed by Employer and Union representatives.